 When it comes to dying or highlighting your hair, you might think the most important question is: what color?
 But the much more important thing to figure out is where to find the best organic salon near you.
-That’s because salons are full of harmful chemicals, so finding a non-toxic hair dye is super important for protecting your health.
+That’s because salons are full of harmful chemicals and finding a non-toxic hair dye is super important for protecting your health.
 But don’t worry, you don’t have to give up your color routine to stay safe (and you might not even have to switch to an organic hair salon).
 In this guide, we look at the risks you face at the salon, organic salon options in major cities, and steps you can take to protect yourself no matter what salon you frequent.

 In this guide to organic hair salons, we look at the risks you face at the salon and steps you can take to protect yourself no matter what salon you frequent.
 To get our vetted recommendations for organic hair salons near you, you can download our free guide.
 It includes WellBe-approved salons in Atlanta, Boston, Chicago, Dallas, Houston, London, Los Angeles, New York, Philadelphia, Seattle, San Francisco, and Washington D.C., as well as our advice for those who don’t live in any of those cities.